kevinwtl/options_trading_simulator/README.md

 ## Introduction
 This repo uses Black-Scholes Model as the foundation.
-It generates payoff diagrams and evaluate strategies using Monte Carlo Simulation.
+It generates payoff diagrams and evaluates strategies using Monte Carlo Simulation.

 ## Examples